DIRECT YOUR CARE, DEMAND SEQUENCING

 INDIVIDUALIZE YOUR CARE – DEMAND SEQUENCING

-Read these frequently asked questions and build confidence to understand the science, open new doors, and overcome objections or pushback.
+Read these frequently asked questions, download the battle card and build confidence to understand the science, open new doors, and overcome objections or pushback.
 Be empowered and get more personalized care.

 In the future it is expected that many more doctors will eventually offer this and many more patients will get personalized diagnostics and medicine.
 Why?
 Because the advances and affordability in new solutions like this driven by science and technology innovation will make it embarrassing for healthcare providers to not offer it.
 But today is still early days.
 One great way to accelerate the adoption of new innovation is through greater education, awareness building, and forming community.
 Sequenceme.org is going to do that.
 We want to bring ‘strength in numbers’ to new innovation like this.
 We need to accelerate this and YOU have the power to demand it.
 The supply side that offers these services will respond when we as patients demand it.
 So let’s collectively wake up and demand “Sequence Me!”